cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/emulation.md

 Select the "Install file" button on the top right in order to install `.prc` and `.pdb` files into the emulator.
-You can select and install multiple files at once. `.zip` archives can be selected as well, and Cloudpilot will install all installable files it finds in the archive.
+You can select and install multiple files at once. `.zip` archives can be selected as well, and CloudpilotEmu will install all installable files it finds in the archive.

 Please note that the launcher needs to be restarted by switching to another